Author: Azizur Rahman 9 August 2021

-With the Office of Financial Sanctions Implementation (OFSI) having fined a fintech company £50,000 for sanctions breaches, Rahman Ravelli’s Joshua Ray outlined the possible implications for other businesses.
+With the Office of Financial Sanctions Implementation (OFSI) having fined a fintech company £50,000 for sanctions breaches, Rahman Ravelli outlined the possible implications for other businesses.

-Josh was asked for his thoughts on the case by Thomson Reuters’ Regulatory Intelligence.
-He told them that whether OFSI’s action would encourage more companies to self-disclose their own sanctions breaches would depend on the individual circumstances of each case.
+Rahman Ravelli was asked for their thoughts on the case by Thomson Reuters’ Regulatory Intelligence.
+They told them that whether OFSI’s action would encourage more companies to self-disclose their own sanctions breaches would depend on the individual circumstances of each case.

 In the case that prompted the Regulatory Intelligence article, the company TransferGo had a £50,000 penalty imposed on it for contravening Regulation 4 of the Ukraine (European Union Financial Sanctions) (No. 2) Regulations 2014 (the UK regulations).
 The penalty related to 16 transactions where TransferGo gave instructions for payments totalling £7,764.77 to be made to accounts held at the Russian National Commercial Bank between March 2018 and December 2019.